deanturpin/germs.dev/posts/1_restaurants.md

 - Ola, Bilbao (££££): Michelin-starred food in a really curious building (never got to the bottom of what it was)
 - Mina, Bilbao (££££): outstanding Michelin-starred Basque cuisine by the river
 - Adador Sagarra, Bilbao (£££): cracking steak and wine in the old town
-- Aura, Bilbao (££):
+- Restaurante Aura, Bilbao (££):
 - Zaharra Plaza nueva, Bilbao (££): very good pintxos
-- Basauri Elkartegia, Bilbao (££): three course lunch on an industrial estate, if you've ended up in this end of town you are far from the tourist trail!
+- El Callejon de Cervantes, Bilbao (£): three course lunch on an industrial estate, if you've ended up in this end of town you are far from the tourist trail!
 - Côte, Brighton (££): solid French chain

 ### February